gardenlinux/glvd-api/README.md

 ./gradlew test --info
 ```

-Alternativly, you can run the tests also in the Java IDE of your choice, as long as the db container is running.
+Alternatively, you can run the tests also in the Java IDE of your choice, as long as the db container is running.